-In some cases missing values must be treated as unknown values rather than NULL or NaN values.
-Since column can be important in analysis process, in this scenario we must replace the values with proper values or formats.
-In case of columns containing numerical values we can fill that missing field with mean or mode value according to column requirement.
+In some cases, missing values must be treated as unknown values rather than NULL or NaN values.
+Since columns can be important in the analysis process, in this scenario we must replace the values with proper values or formats.
+In the case of columns containing numerical values, we can fill that missing field with mean or mode value according to column requirement.

 There may be different formats to manipulate missing values with different data types.

-Here columns PID, ST_NUM, OWN_OCCUPIED, NUM_BEDROOMS and NUM_BATH are having missing values.
+Here columns PID, ST_NUM, OWN_OCCUPIED, NUM_BEDROOMS, and NUM_BATH are having missing values.
 So in this scenario, it is easy to first replace it with NaN and then replace it with median or mode value.
-Also we can add method ‘interpolate’ where it will take average of two values following NaN entry.
+Also, we can add the method ‘interpolate’ where it will take an average of two values following NaN entry.

 df[‘SQ_FT’]=df[‘SQ_FT ‘].fillna(df.
 SQ_FT.median())